hl7dk/kl-gateway-prevention/input/pagecontent/example.md

 The delivery report also contains the updated PlannedIntervention (Afklarende samtale).

-The new content in the delivery report is an Enconter (Afklarende samtale), a Condition, a CarePlan (§119 forbyggelsesforløb) and a PlannedIntervetion (Madlavning i praksis).
+The new content in the delivery report is an Enconter (Afklarende samtale), a Condition (ernæring), a CarePlan (§119 forbyggelsesforløb) and a PlannedIntervetion (Madlavning i praksis).

 The report for this is found here: [DeliveryReport-Bruno-2](Bundle-8c3f35d7-7437-4fcf-90d2-49e04701d0ec.html)